chihyang/eopl3/ch07/README.md

             ))))
 ```

 ).
-Thus we can avoid the loop in `subst`, and make sure `apply-subst-to-type`
+Thus we can find the possible loop in advance, and guarantee
-terminates.
+`apply-subst-to-type` terminates.